MotherDuck-Open-Source/dbt-tutorial/2_handling-duplicates.md

 ## Ingesting Additional Data - with some duplicates

-There is multiple datasets in the s3 bucket, partitioned by date.
+There is multiple datasets in the s3 bucket, partitioned by date fetched.
 Unfortunately, these datasets are not incremental, so they must be loaded and then deduplicated.
-We can use the `glob()` function to get a list of files in the s3 bucket.
+Thankfully, DuckDB supports reading multiple files with "glob syntax".
+You can learn [more about it here](https://duckdb.org/docs/data/multiple_files/overview.html).
+We can use this "glob syntax" + the `glob()` function to get a list of files in the s3 bucket.
+The `glob()` function returns a list of files that match the specified pattern.

 Thanks to some jupyter & duckdb magic, we can explore this data right in the notebook.